Cartesi (CTSI) Price Reaches $0.15

 Cartesi Token Profile

-Cartesi was first traded on April 14th, 2020.
-Cartesi’s total supply is 1,000,000,000 tokens and its circulating supply is 764,266,987 tokens.
-Cartesi’s official Twitter account is @cartesiproject and its Facebook page is accessible here.
+Cartesi’s genesis date was April 14th, 2020.
+Cartesi’s total supply is 1,000,000,000 tokens and its circulating supply is 764,843,470 tokens.
 Cartesi’s official website is cartesi.io.
 The Reddit community for Cartesi is https://reddit.com/r/cartesi and the currency’s Github account can be viewed here.
 The official message board for Cartesi is medium.com/cartesi.
+Cartesi’s official Twitter account is @cartesiproject and its Facebook page is accessible here.

 Buying and Selling Cartesi

 It is usually not presently possible to buy alternative cryptocurrencies such as Cartesi directly using U.S. dollars.
-Investors seeking to trade Cartesi should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Cartesi using one of the aforementioned exchanges.
+Investors seeking to trade Cartesi should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Cartesi using one of the exchanges listed above.

 Receive News & Updates for Cartesi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cartesi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.